odinuv/web/articles/javascript/ajax.md

 Take a look into network console (also under F12 but switch to *Network* tab) and observe what your browser sends and receives when you press Calculate button.
-To view request parameters and response body click the HTTP request to `calculate.php` file (you can use XHR filter) and than select Parameters tab and Response tab.
+To view request parameters and response body click the HTTP request to `calculate.php` file (you can use XHR filter) and then select Parameters tab and Response tab.
 I used Firefox browser but Chrome developers tools are very similar.

 {: .image-popup}